Apply for the Bachelor of Social Work with Honours (BSW(Hons)) through the Dunedin campus in 2018Apply Now

-The Bachelor of Social Work with Honours (BSW(Hons)) degree was introduced in 2012.
-This degree provides an advanced option at 400-level for students completing the BSW degree.
+The Bachelor of Social Work with Honours (BSW(Hons)) provides an advanced option at 400-level for students completing the BSW degree.
 BSW(Hons) students complete the main requirements of the BSW degree but also take extra courses of a more research-intensive nature and produce a dissertation.
 Achievement of a BSW(Hons) provides either an excellent pathway into Social Work practice (particularly where a strong research element is required) or establishes students with foundational skills in postgraduate-level social work research as a basis for continuing on to further postgraduate study.

 Students are selected for entry into the BSW(Hons) at 400-level based on academic achievement in 300-level BSW courses.

 Regulations for the Degree of Bachelor of Social Work with Honours (BSW(Hons))

 Admission to the Programme